BdR76/CSVLint/docs/readme.md

 * Values that are too long, example value "abcde" when column is "Width 4"
 * Non-numeric values in numeric columns, example value "n/a" when column datatype is Integer
 * Incorrect decimal separator, example value "12.34" when DecimalSymbol is set to comma
-* Too many decimals, example value "12.345" when NumberDigits=2.
+* Too many decimals, example value "12.345" when NumberDigits=2
 * Incorrect date format, example value "12/31/2025" when DateTimeFormat=dd/mm/yyyy
+* Date value out of range, example value "01/01/2205" when YearMaximum=2050
+* Too few or too many columns
+* Invalid enumeration code, example value "Cooldown" when Enumeration="Warmup|Training|Recovery"
+* Unexpected column names, name found in first header row doesn't match metadata, only when `ColNameHeader=True`

 Important note: If you've edited the data file, for example changed the column separator or added columns using the Split function, make sure to also update